9th & 10th Grades

 Overview

 Rooted & Rising’s high school program cultivates thoughtful, capable, and independent young adults through an integrated, whole-person approach to learning.
 Students engage deeply with great literature, cultural arts, science, language, and practical life skills while developing habits of responsibility, critical thinking, and confident communication.
-Through discussion, hands-on projects, labs, and guided work time, students grow in knowledge, in character, and real-world readiness, preparing them for their next steps after high school and meaningful adult lives.
+Through discussion, hands-on projects, labs, and guided work time, students grow in knowledge, in faith, in character, and real-world readiness, preparing them for their next steps after high school and meaningful adult lives.

 World Historical Lit: Early Modern World